top of page

 Figure 3.
 Thermal-RGB imager enclosure.

-I designed the housing in Tinkercad (Autodesk, Inc., San Rafael, CA) and printed using an Ultimaker 3D printer (Ultimaker, Geldermalsen, Netherlands) in our lab, even though I do not recommend this model of 3D printer to anybody!
-As it can be seen in Fig. 3 (top view), I attached an external GPS antenna and bullseye level to the imager enclosure.
-Provided the imager is installed at nadir view, the lenses will be protected from precipitation but not dust or tiny droplets of water traveling in the wind during an irrigation event.
-After leaving the imagers in the field for several months and many irrigation events, that proved to not be an issue.
+I designed the housing using Tinkercad (Autodesk, Inc., San Rafael, CA) and printed it using an Ultimaker 3D printer (Ultimaker, Geldermalsen, Netherlands) in our lab – although I would not necessarily recommend this specific 3D printer model!
+As shown in the top view of Figure 3, I attached an external GPS antenna and a bullseye level to the imager enclosure.
+When the imager is installed in a nadir (downward-facing) orientation, the conical head effectively protects the lenses from direct precipitation.
+While dust and fine water droplets carried by wind during irrigation events were a potential concern, field deployments over several months and numerous irrigation cycles demonstrated that this was not a significant issue.

 Figure 4.
 All the electronics were attached to a compartment (printed in gray filament) except for the camera modules, which were screwed to the cap.

-The heat produced by the Pi CPU will accumulate at the top of the housing away from the electronics and dissipate gradually.
-I designed and printed an internal compartment (Fig. 4) to secure electronics including the Pi inside the enclosure.
-I attached all the electronics to the compartment except for the camera modules, which were screwed to the cap.
-The cap was fastened to the body using two small screws and sealed using 100% silicon sealant.
+The heat generated by the Raspberry Pi CPU tends to accumulate at the top of the housing, away from the sensitive electronics, allowing for gradual dissipation.
+I designed and printed an internal compartment (Fig. 4) to securely house the electronics, including the Raspberry Pi, within the enclosure.
+All electronic components were attached to this compartment, with the exception of the camera modules, which were directly screwed to the cap.
+The cap was then fastened to the main body of the enclosure using two small screws and sealed with 100% silicone sealant.

-I have put the zipped "stl" files for the 3D design on our download page (3D Designs > DurUntashLab_Thermal_RGB_Imager_Housing_WSU_2017.zip).
-You can use the design as is or modify if you like.
+The zipped "stl" files for the 3D design are available here (Resources > 3D Designs > DurUntashLab_Thermal_RGB_Imager_Housing_WSU_2017.zip).
+You are welcome to use the design as is or modify it to suit your specific needs.

 • Material: ABS